Skip to main content

-Both studies were presented at Nutrition 2025, the American Society for Nutrition’s flagship meeting for nutritional professionals around the world, held in Orlando, FL.
+Both studies were presented at Nutrition 2025, the American Society for Nutrition’s flagship meeting for nutritional professionals around the world, held in Orlando, FL last year.

 making coffeePexels

-This is likely because while cola is often filled with sugar and is devoid of essential nutrients, coffee contains antioxidants that help to reduce inflammation and improve heart health.
+This is likely because soda is often filled with sugar and is devoid of essential nutrients, while coffee contains antioxidants that help reduce inflammation and improve heart health.

 For every extra cup of coffee consumed (up to five cups), the chance of healthy longevity increased by two to five percent, the study found.
 That said, the researchers noted that the health benefits of extra coffee may differ from individual to individual, with some faring better with one to two cups a day.

-“These results, while preliminary, suggest that small, consistent habits can shape long-term health,” said Mahdavi in a statement.
+“These results, while preliminary, suggest that small, consistent habits can shape long-term health,” Mahdavi said in a statement at the time.
 “Moderate coffee intake may offer some protective benefits when combined with other healthy behaviors such as regular exercise, a healthy diet, and avoiding smoking.”

 “While this study adds to prior evidence suggesting coffee intake may be linked with healthy aging, the benefits from coffee are relatively modest compared to the impact of overall healthy lifestyle habits and warrant further investigation,” she added.